margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful to see towels on the driveway
 * Grateful for memories of screen porches
 * Grateful for all the musicians on social media
+* Grateful for good ideas
+* Grateful for good singers
+* Grateful for good music
+* Grateful for other people in this world from all over the globe
+* Grateful for leaders
+* Grateful for the good going on for people
+* Grateful for all the people in the Association
+* Grateful for productivity and work being done
+* Grateful for spiritedness
+* Grateful that beauty is of Soul
+* Grateful for people who have walked through my life
+* Grateful for the time with family
+* Grateful for abundance
+* Grateful for infinite opportunity
+* Grateful for sincere apologies
+* Grateful God’s way of leading me
+* Grateful for a place for everyone
+* Grateful for cooking
+* Grateful for a step forward in life
+* Grateful for the boyfriends of cousins
+* Grateful for people outside
+* Grateful for the individual journeys of people in the room
+* Grateful for the nursing staff
+* Grateful for a new year starting
+* Grateful for “my hands on my heart”
+* Grateful for grounding techniques
+* Grateful for everyone from UVa
+* Grateful for positive memories at UVa
+* Grateful for the people where I am
+* Grateful for everyone living in the world today
+* Grateful for Church
+* Grateful for people from Memphis
+* Grateful for the perfection of youth and little ones
+* Grateful for the church service this morning
+* Grateful to pause before reacting
+* Grateful for memories in Pennsylvania with people
+* Grateful for friends from college
+* Grateful for illustrators
+* Grateful for healthy and ethical terms of use
+* Grateful for loving people in the room
+* Grateful for family members who I care
+* Grateful for assertive communication tools
+* Grateful for grounding techniques
+* Grateful for all the other nurses
+* Grateful for all the good going on in Starbucks
+* Grateful for a new school year and all the sweet children
+* Grateful for teachers that I’ve had
+* Grateful for people who support me for who I am
+* Grateful for the good going on everywhere
+* Grateful for healthy social connections
+* Grateful to challenge core beliefs
+* Grateful for all the youth
+* Grateful for new friends
+* Grateful for God’s humble servants
+* Grateful for how Christian Science has supported my life
+* Grateful for a letter that I write
+* Grateful for the power of prayer
+* Grateful for other Christians out there praying and singing
+* Grateful for where God knows I need to be
+* Grateful for the overlapping spheres
+* Grateful for the works of Shakespeare in Tennessee
+* Grateful for friends from high school
+* Grateful for all the people in other countries
+* Grateful for a daily rebirth
+* Grateful for a feeling of rebirth right now
+* Grateful for family members taking the medication
+* Grateful for Christian Science Practitioner’s today
+* Grateful for holistic healing care
+* Grateful for nature
+* Grateful for Christian Science, prayer, and meditation contributing to healing my voice, healing me from hearing voices
+* Grateful for God’s path unfolding
+* Grateful for the word “appreciation”
+* Grateful for all the love from family
+* Grateful for good recipes for home
+* Grateful for all the works of Shakespeare
+* Grateful for the love of people where I am
+* Grateful for the people I met today
+* Grateful for the people outside
+* Grateful for a teacher, multiple teachers from Norfolk Academy
+* Grateful for the time to glorify God in Friday
+* Grateful for my the people or faith where I am
+* Grateful that everything in architecture represents something
+* Grateful for God going before everyone
+* Grateful for God everywhere on the planet
+* Grateful for God where family members are
+* Grateful for God’s expression in people
+* Grateful for the drummers
+* Grateful for positive memories in Washington, DC
+* Grateful for the Church activities
+* Grateful for other people living today
+* Grateful for friends in California
+* Grateful for good and cool people from Sig Delt
+* Grateful for people from Norfolk Academy
+* Grateful for the adults in nursing homes
+* Grateful for a love of people
+* Grateful for a love for music
+* Grateful for family members in Greece
+* Grateful for the good going on all over the world
+* Grateful for the culinary school
+* Grateful for all the children learning new things
+* Grateful for everyone at the Christmas parties and the harmony
+* Grateful for a love so big that goes back to the very beginning, the beginning of time with the trees and the rocks and the rose
+* Grateful for sounds from other cultures
+* Grateful for Albert Einstein
+* Grateful for friends this morning reaching out
+* Grateful for friends getting married
+* Grateful for all the veterans
+* Grateful for the friends from Sig Delt
+* Grateful for the people from Kappa
+* Grateful for how loved people are
+* Grateful for other careers apart from journalism
+* Grateful that I’m on a different career path
+* Grateful for all the other people in Greece
+* Grateful for all the people in the airports
+* Grateful for all aspects of home
+* Grateful for all the good going on in Charlotte
+* Grateful for new friends at Hopeway
+* Grateful for people I met from Princeton
+* Grateful for people’s families
+* Grateful for the ability to label feelings
+* Grateful for people who know the law and the right thing to do
+* Grateful for ethics on social media terms of usage
+* Grateful for the jars in cabinets
+* Grateful for memories at Milestones
+* Grateful for the nature everywhere
+* Grateful for the birds chirping
+* Grateful for the lawn mower sound
+* Grateful for all the people from UVa
+* Grateful for people from church
+* Grateful for their families
+* Grateful for people where I am sitting in front of me
+* Grateful for friends doing things abroad
+* Grateful for leaders in the country
+* Grateful for family members
+* Grateful for couples I see online
+* Grateful for the good that is continuously going on
+* Grateful for Spanish podcasts
+* Grateful for everyone in the room
+* Grateful for people at the Christmas party
+* Grateful for the time in quietude
+* Grateful for the airplane above
+* Grateful for the people outside where I am
+* Grateful for my cousins
+* Grateful for the expectancy of good
+* Grateful for friends from church
+* Grateful for the time to make drinks
+* Grateful for the time in the garden
+* Grateful for the nutritionist
+* Grateful for people having fun
+* Grateful for musical people from UVA
+* Grateful for all the other people in the world
+* Grateful for the people in Washington, DC I met from Princeton
+* Grateful for all the individualities
+* Grateful for people I have yet to meet
+* Grateful for the goodness running after everyone
+* Grateful for the experiences in the DC Cathedral and for the interfaith
+* Grateful for the people at restaurants
+* Grateful for the people I drove around
+* Grateful for people in the metro station
+* Grateful for all the people from the hair salon
+* Grateful for all the people in Washington, DC
+* Grateful for the Netflix video on shame
+* Grateful for people in Greece
+* Grateful for people working in Starbucks
+* Grateful for other singer songwriters
+* Grateful for the purity of Church
+* Grateful for the health of Church
+* Grateful for lunch
+* Grateful for the Spanish language and to understand more
+* Grateful for people I met in Washington, DC on the street
+* Grateful for grace be with us
+* Grateful for peace and love be upon the people this week
+* Grateful for youthfulness worldwide
+* Grateful for people I worked with in Washington, DC
+* Grateful for Sunday lunches
+* Grateful for the Summer sun
+* Grateful for the friends of my grandparents on both sides of the family
+* Grateful for the glass half full
+* Grateful for leaders and leadership
+* Grateful for purity in being
+* Grateful to replace the immature part of myself with lots of true love for my cousin
+* Grateful for time with other family members
+* Grateful for lifelong learning
+* Grateful for family
+* Grateful for all the people in Greece
+* Grateful for God’s infinite supply
+* Grateful that God can fully restore anything and everything
+* Grateful for places in Washington, DC
+* Grateful for home sweet home
+* Grateful for reformation
+* Grateful for the right place at the right time
+* Grateful for therapists and safety and people where I am
 * Grateful for the supplies being met each day
 * Grateful for the infinite humanity that continues forever and that echoes out for ever
 * Grateful for the infinite humanity that is broad and whole